HOI-Brain: a novel multi-channel transformers framework for brain disorder diagnosis by accurately extracting signed higher-order interactions from fMRI: Experiments

+All resting-state fMRI data were preprocessed following the pipeline described in \citep{46}, which includes motion correction, realignment, field unwarping, normalization, bias field correction, and brain extraction.
+For more details about data preprocessing using fMRIPrep, please refer to \ref{Data preprocessing}.
+The preprocessed images were parcellated into 90 regions of interest (ROIs) using the Automated Anatomical Labeling (AAL) atlas \citep{47}.
+The blood-oxygen-level-dependent (BOLD) time series for each ROI were obtained by averaging the time series of all constituent voxels.
+We additionally provide classification results on the ABIDE dataset under Schaefer-100 parcellation setting \citep{81} in \ref{Model Comparison}, to evaluate the robustness of our method to the choice of parcellation.

-\subsubsection{Methods for comparison}
+\subsubsection{Methods for Comparison}

 The selected baselines correspond to five categories.
-The first category is traditional machine learning models by the scikit-learn library \citep{49} using edge features, including Multilayer Perceptron (MLP) , Support Vector Machine Classifier (SVM), Logistic Regression, and Random Forest.
+The first category consists of traditional machine learning models by the scikit-learn library \citep{49} using edge features, including Multilayer Perceptron (MLP), Support Vector Machine Classifier (SVM), Logistic Regression, and Random Forest.
 The second category consists of GNN-based models that learn lower-order topological features from a two-way network.
 These models include GCN \citep{50}, GraphSAGE \citep{51}, GAT \citep{52}, GroupINN \citep{11}, BrainGNN \citep{12}, FBNetGen \citep{13}, BPI-GNN \citep{14}.
-The third category consists of Transformer-based models that utilize the Transformer architecture to perceive the entire brain picture, including Graph Transformer \citep{19}, Brain Network Transformer \citep{20}, Tsen \citep{21}, Long-range Brain Transformer \citep{22}.
-The fourth category is higher-order methods based on hypergraph, including HGCN \citep{26}, HGAT \citep{25}.
-The fifth category is persistent homology (PH)-based models, including Brain-HORS \citep{34}, PH-MCI \citep{33}, ATPGCN \citep{32}.
+The third category consists of Transformer-based models that utilize the Transformer architecture to perceive the entire brain network, including Graph Transformer \citep{19}, Brain Network Transformer \citep{20}, TSEN \citep{21}, Long-range Brain Transformer \citep{22}.
+The fourth category consists of higher-order methods based on hypergraph, including HGCN \citep{26}, HGAT \citep{25}.
+The fifth category consists of Persistent Homology (PH)-based models, including Brain-HORS \citep{34}, PH-MCI \citep{33}, ATPGCN \citep{32}.